Eliastik/page-shadow/src/README_EN.txt

 Then if you want to clean the build directory, run the command `gulp clean-build`

+### Manifest V2 and Manifest V3 Versions

+The Manifest V2 and Manifest V3 versions of the extension offer exactly the same features and share the same codebase, except for a few implementation differences due to API changes between the two formats.

+There is, however, a subtle difference: the timer used for certain features (such as enabling/disabling the extension based on the time of day, or automatically updating filters) behaves differently depending on the version:

+- Manifest V3: relies on the alarms API, which is limited to a minimum interval of one minute.
+- Manifest V2: uses setInterval, allowing the timer to run every second.

+As a result, in the Manifest V3 version, some scheduled actions (like time-based activation) may experience a slight delay compared to the Manifest V2 version.

 ### Licence :

 Page Shadow is distributed under GPL-3.0 license (see LICENCE.txt file)